MannaHouse

 I've only seen a red-tailed hawk a handful of times, and this one sat on that branch for a long time.
 Although I was able to identify it with binoculars, the light and the technology wasn't good enough at the time to capture any shadow detail.
 However, it did have an elegant silhouette.

-Besides the Eagles, Vultures and these guys, the other raptors we see are the occasional Merlin chasing down some hapless small bird or perched on a stump consuming same; the very occasional American Kestral, and earlier this year, a big Barred Owl sitting on a fence post let me approach quite close before taking flight; no phone/camera on me at the time, darn it!
+Besides the Eagles, Vultures and these guys, the other raptors we see are the occasional Coopers Hawk chasing down some hapless small bird or perched on a stump consuming same; the very occasional American Kestral, last year, a big Barred Owl sitting on a fence post let me approach quite close before taking flight; no phone/camera on me at the time, darn it!
+But most exciting for me, this year an adolescent Peregrin Falcon has been visiting the snag, I'll post photos asap.

 Red Tailed Hawk